 If a party wishes to have a prescriptive servitude included in a title separately from a transfer of the plot, this would be treated as a rectification of the register.
 In such cases, the existence of the servitude right must be beyond doubt to satisfy the test that there is a manifest inaccuracy in the register.
 The onus of establishing that the register is inaccurate will fall on the party who seeks to have the register rectified to include the servitude right.
 In cases of rectification, and in continuation of the policy that was adopted in 1997, the existence of the servitude right must be evidenced by the production of a declaratory court decree.

 Reflecting rights in the title sheet

-Under the 2012 Act scheme of land registration it is the Keeper's policy to reflect all specific rights in a prior deed unless the applicant explicitly states in the "Further information" field on the application form that they do not apply or where it is clear that the right no longer exists.
+Under the 2012 Act scheme of land registration it is the Keeper's policy to reflect all specific rights in a prior deed unless the applicant explicitly states in the relevant section of the 'Servitudes' question on the application form that they do not apply or where it is clear that the right no longer exists.
 For example, if a servitude is no longer extant, this can be notified to the Keeper on the application form explaining e.g. that it has been extinguished by the operation of negative prescription: the title sheet would consequently omit this right.